GeneTranslationLab-IRB/tRNAstudio/README.md

     - "Base_Calls": .txt file with the number of reads with a given base at each tRNA position (base calling) for each tRNA gene.

 - **R_files.**
 Internal files used by tRNAstudio to compute the analysis.
+This folder should be managed only by experienced bioinformaticians.

 - **General_Plots.**
-Folder with barplots for the total number of reads mapped to tRNAs, proportion of the total number of reads mapped to tRNAs by mapping quality and Principal Component Analysis (PCA) plots.
+Folder with barplots for the total number of reads mapped to tRNAs in all conditions and separated by condition, proportion of the total number of reads mapped to tRNAs by mapping quality in all conditions and separated by condition and Principal Component Analysis (PCA) plot.

 - **Counts_Plots.**
     This folder contains 3 subfolders: